NICHOLAS85/dynamic-wall/README.md

 ***Only compatible with distros that use KDE Plasma as their DE***

+**Prerequisites:**
+*   kdialog
+*   systemd OR cron

-To install run setup:
+To install run:
 ```sh
 ./install
 ```

-To uninstall run remove:
+To uninstall run:
 ```sh
 ./remove
 ```
 You will be prompted for a password which will run the scripts as root.

-You will be prompted as to whether or not you would like to install a system-sleep script to trigger dynamicwall on wakeup.
+During installation a prompt will appear asking whether or not you would like to install a system-sleep script to trigger dynamicwall on wakeup.
 This will install a script into `/lib/systemd/system-sleep/` called dynamicwall.sh.
 This script simply updates your wallpaper when your computer wakes from suspension.

 To check the status of the timer and service run:
 ```sh